How to Mount a Dartboard on Drywall (No Damage Methods)

 Must use the right anchor type

-Option D: Backboard panel screwed into studs (low damage + quieter)
+Option D adds a backboard panel for stability (low damage + quieter)

 Best for: people who want less noise/vibration + clean look